davpu/it-digest/README.md

 A small personal "IT digest": RSS aggregator with optional LLM summarization, exposed as an **MCP server** for Claude Code / Claude Desktop (plus a FastAPI HTTP layer).
-Built as a learning project - a TypeScript/Node developer's road into Python, focused on asyncio, raw SQL, the Anthropic API and the Model Context Protocol.
+Built as a hobby project "delve into Python", focused on asyncio, raw SQL, the Anthropic API and the Model Context Protocol.

 ## What it does